mattermost/mattermost-handbook/contributors/contributors/community.md

 #### System Integrators

-People who extend and customize Mattermost privately but who do not share back their work with the open source community are considered “users”.
-When the same people decide to share their work with others in the community they are recognized as “contributors”
+People who extend and customize Mattermost privately but who do not share back their work with the open source community (for a range of reasons, often related to confidentiality) are considered “users”.
+When users are able to share their work with others in the community they are recognized as “contributors”.

 #### Customers